opentelekomcloud-docs/object-storage-service/api-ref/source/apis/advanced_bucket_settings/obtaining_storage_information_of_a_bucket.rst

 .. note::

-   Because OBS bucket storage statistics are measured in the background, the storage information is not updated in real time.
-For this reason, you are advised not to perform real-time verification on the storage information.
+   OBS bucket storage statistics are calculated in the background and are not updated in real time.
+Therefore, it isn't recommended to use storage data for real-time verification or monitoring purposes.

 Request Syntax
 --------------